 “We’ve had several prospective investors contact our Airbnb management company to understand this market better and tell us about their plans.
 They seem to reach out to us first as a feeler to see if buying a property to let is a valuable investment – and it is, especially when you’re comparing it to private renting.”
 Neil, HelloGuest

 There is a need for a greater awareness of personal financial planning

 The wrong choice of investments can cost you thousands of pounds, not just in missed opportunities for a better return elsewhere but possibly even losing your original savings if a company collapses.

 So, it is essential to understand some of the choices open to you and to pick the right person if you need financial advice.

 Whether simple or complex, managing your investment affairs successfully can be hard work.

 You need to learn enough about tax, insurance, pensions and investments to enable you to work out your needs and match them to appropriate financial products.

 You’ll then need to keep abreast of changes affecting your financial decisions.

 You’ll need some good basic and unbiased books to cover the groundwork, and you should diligently read the personal finance columns in the press, follow the financial programmes on radio and television, and study the leaflets and documents issued by financial institutions to describe their products.

-You could perhaps subscribe to one or two specialist money magazines to help narrow down your choices from the vast range of products and companies available.
-Few people have enough time to tackle their finances properly, so a professional financial adviser could be the answer.
+You could subscribe to one or two specialist money magazines to help narrow your choices from the vast range of products and companies available.
+Few people have enough time to tackle their finances properly, so that a professional financial adviser could be the answer.